 This cycling event in the western Cape is renowned for first class planning.
 The route has no less than 16 refreshment stations and 2,500 volunteers at hand to ensure it passes off smoothly and efficiently.

-New for 2023, there’s a shorter out-and-back route at just 42 kilometres, if you don’t feel like traditional route is for you.
+2023 introduced a shorter out-and-back route at just 42 kilometres, if you don’t feel like traditional route is for you.
+This remains an option for 2024.

 Conclusion